syncfusion-content/maui-docs/MAUI/Busy-Indicator/IndicatorColor.md

 {% endtabs %}

-The `OverlayFill` property type is Brush, so can able set BackgroundColor as Gradients also.
+The `OverlayFill` property type is Brush, so can able set Background as Gradients also.

 {% tabs %}